 Kona is the state’s most recognized coffee region, commanding some of the highest prices in the world.
 One reason for the prices is that all Kona and Big Island coffees are hand-harvested.
-Another is that they are relatively rare, and everyone in the supply chain receives a living wage (that's why there's little purpose to having Fair Trade certifications within Hawaii.
-Read more about the cost behind Hawaiian coffee here).
+Another is that they are relatively rare, and everyone in the supply chain receives a living wage.
+(As a side note, that's why there's little purpose to having Fair Trade certifications within Hawaii.
+You can read more about the cost behind Hawaiian coffee here.)

-The variety ‘Kona Typica’ is most commonly grown and is responsible for the balanced, sweet, slightly fruity, slightly floral tasting notes of great Kona coffee.
+The variety ‘Kona Typica’ is the most commonly grown and is responsible for the balanced, sweet, slightly fruity, slightly floral tasting notes of great Kona coffee.